Yusuffrih/FrihGAA/README.md

 * be able to adjust the quantity of products in the basket, from the basket
 * be able to checkout from the basket page
 * be able to easily enter my payment details and make payments
-* be able to hava my delivery and payment details autofill in checkout once I have a profile
+* be able to hav a my delivery and payment details autofill in checkout once I have a profile
 * recieve an order confirmation email directly after checkout
 * be able to search the site for products or membership types using keywords in the search bar
 * be able to contact the site owners easily through a contact form on the site